Cardinia Equine & Animal Assisted Counselling

 Meet Suzanne – Counsellor, Equine and Animal Assisted Psychotherapist, and Play Therapist

-Suzanne is a fully qualified and registered Counsellor, Equine and Animal-Assisted Psychotherapist, and a certified Humanistic and Interplay Play Therapist with Interplay – Play Therapy Australia.
-She is a licensed Circle of Security Parenting™ (COSP™) Facilitator, supporting parents and caregivers to build secure, healthy relationships with their children.
+Suzanne is a fully qualified and registered Counsellor, Equine and Animal-Assisted Psychotherapist, and certified Humanistic and Interplay Play Therapist with Interplay Play Therapy Australia.
+She is also a licensed Circle of Security Parenting™ (COSP™) Facilitator, supporting parents and caregivers to build safe, secure, and connected relationships with their children.

-Living and working on her 90-acre therapeutic farm, Kiltie Park in Catani, Victoria, Suzanne offers a unique, nature and animal-based counselling experience alongside her deeply attuned team of therapy animals.
-Her approach integrates equine and animal-assisted psychotherapy, play therapy, and creative counselling, supporting children, adolescents, and adults from all walks of life.
+Based on her 90-acre therapeutic farm, Kiltie Park in Catani, Victoria, Suzanne offers a unique counselling experience grounded in nature, relationship, and the healing presence of animals.
+Alongside her deeply attuned team of therapy animals, she provides equine- and animal-assisted psychotherapy, play therapy, and creative counselling for children, adolescents, and adults from all walks of life.

-Suzanne’s work is trauma-informed, person-centred, and grounded in attachment theory, polyvagal-informed practice, and humanistic psychotherapy.
-She believes that healing happens through safe relationships, nature, and connection.
-Her sessions are gentle, collaborative, and paced to meet each client where they are.
-Using evidence-based and experiential methods—such as expressive, sensory, and nature-based interventions—she creates space for emotional regulation, self-awareness, and growth.
+Suzanne’s work is trauma-informed, person-centred, and attachment-based, drawing on polyvagal-informed practice and humanistic psychotherapy.
+She believes that healing occurs through safety, connection, and attuned relationships, with both people and the natural world.
+Sessions are gentle, collaborative, and carefully paced, meeting each client exactly where they are.
+Using evidence-informed and experiential approaches, including expressive, sensory, and nature-based interventions, Suzanne supports emotional regulation, self-awareness, and meaningful growth.

-Originally from Scotland, Suzanne moved to Australia at 18.
-With a strong background across the corporate and agricultural sectors and a lifelong love of animals, she brings rich lived experience to her therapeutic practice.
-After experiencing workplace trauma and burnout, Suzanne made the courageous decision to realign her life with her values.
-Her training through the Equine Psychotherapy Institute in Daylesford was both life-saving and life-changing, inspiring her to dedicate her career to supporting others on their own healing journeys.
+Originally from Scotland, Suzanne moved to Australia at 18 and brings rich lived experience from both corporate and agricultural backgrounds, alongside a lifelong connection to animals.
+After experiencing workplace trauma and burnout, she made the courageous decision to realign her life with her values and purpose.
+Her training with the Equine Psychotherapy Institute in Daylesford was both life-changing and deeply affirming, inspiring her to dedicate her career to supporting others on their own healing journeys.

-Kiltie Park is home to a joyful herd of therapy animals—including horses, goats, sheep, cows, cats, and birds—each playing a special role in supporting emotional growth and regulation.
-Whether through playful engagement, quiet companionship, or reflective time in nature, Suzanne’s clients find safety, authenticity, and connection—a space to simply be.
+Kiltie Park is home to a diverse and much-loved group of therapy animals, including horses, goats, sheep, cows, cats, and birds, each playing a unique role in supporting emotional regulation, connection, and wellbeing.
+Whether through playful interaction, quiet companionship, or reflective time in nature, clients are offered a space of safety, authenticity, and belonging, a place to slow down and simply be.

-Suzanne’s practice embodies warmth, integrity, and deep respect for the individuality of each client.
-Her commitment to ethical, heart-centred, and evidence-informed care ensures that every person who steps onto the farm feels seen, valued, and supported on their journey toward wellbeing.
+Suzanne’s practice is grounded in warmth, integrity, and deep respect for the individuality of every person.
+Her commitment to ethical, heart-centred, and evidence-informed care ensures that all who step onto the farm feel seen, valued, and supported on their journey toward wellbeing..

 Qualifications and Professional Memberships: